 The ECB, as expected, kept its main interest rate at a

 record low of 0.25 percent and the rate for bank deposits at

 central banks at zero, but comments from its president, Mario

 Draghi told a news conference that he and his colleagues

-expected a prolonged period of low inflation, and if it dragged
+expected a period of low inflation, and that action would be

 "The ECB is being slightly more dovish than the market